xinwenfu/mitmproxy-get/README.md

 ```

 ## Copy PHP script to web folder
-Copy [test_get.php](web/test_get.php) to /var/www/html at Ubuntu.
+Copy [test_get.php](web/test_get.php) in this repository to /var/www/html at Ubuntu.
 The php script returns the temerature and humidity data sent from the ESP32 back to the ESP32 for the purpose of acknowledgement.
-You can test the server by visiting the following link in a browser: *https://Ubuntu-VM-IP/test_get.php?Temperature=21&Humidity=20*
+We can also test the server by visiting the following link in a browser: *https://Ubuntu-VM-IP/test_get.php?Temperature=21&Humidity=20*, which sends Temperature=21 and Humidity=20 to the web server.

 ## Install mitmproxy